HMoreira2020/Prep-Deck/prep-deck-frontend/notes.md

 - style add and remove buttons
 -make sure JWT is working, how to access current_user in code -make add buttons work
--user user_deck_id variable to set id value to add button
+-user user_deck_id variable to set id value to add button when user logs in

 -javascript objects...how to refactor index.js with this?